This venison stew for the slow cooker was inspired by a blogger recipe challenge.

 Plus, it was a great way to use up that bottle of juniper berries that’s been sitting in my spice rack for eons!

-First, when making my crock-pot venison recipe, I doubled Corina’s recipe since it served two and we have four people in our family.
+When making this crock-pot venison recipe, I doubled Corina’s recipe since it served two and we have four people in our family.

 Then I added a pound of parsnips and lots more carrots and celery, since you can never have too many vegetables.

-It’s a lot of food, so you’ll need a six-quart Crock-Pot to cook up your Slow Cooker Juniper Venison Stew.
-And don’t forget to use slow cooker liners for easy cleanup!
+That’s a lot of food!
+So I you definitely need a six-quart Crock-Pot to cook up your Slow Cooker Juniper Venison Stew.

 Finally, prep your slow cooker venison stew recipe the night before and place the crock in your refrigerator.